JHUDMC/Manual/Systems.md

 #### Tasks
 Tasks is the DMC project management system.
 Here we organize team projects, submit repair tickets, and purchase requests.
 It’s built into Teams (though functionality is better in the browser: https://tasks.office.com/)

-#### JCard Reader
+#### J-Card Reader
-The JCard reader lives on the Front Desk and accepts JCash payments (the preferred method of payment at the DMC).
-The JCard reader has a point-of-sale interface that automatically tallies totals for various DMC printing and consumable products.
+The J-Card reader lives on the Front Desk and accepts J-Cash payments (the preferred method of payment at the DMC).
+The J-Card reader has a point-of-sale interface that automatically tallies totals for various DMC printing and consumable products.

 #### Credit Card Reader
 The DMC has a portable wireless credit card reader that operates on cellular data.
-We use this device to accept payment from people without JCash for a small fee.
+We use this device to accept payment from people without J-Cash for a small fee.
 We can also use it to accept payment at events if needed.

 #### RealVNC
 RealVNC is the system we use to remote into the gaming computers in the LaB so we don’t have to go upstairs.
 Typically, this is used to enter an admin password to install/update a game.